 Speak to a Lawyer About Drunk and Impaired Driving in California

-We’ve explored the differences between drunk and impaired driving in California.
-Impaired driving covers a wider range of acts than drunk driving, but both acts can lead to criminal charges.
-The Simmrin Law Group can help you take on these charges today.
-You can easily reach us to get legal assistance by calling (310) 896-2723 or filling out our online contact form.
+Simmrin Law Group can help you take on drunk or drugged driving charges today.
+You can easily reach us to get legal assistance by calling us or filling out our online contact form.

-Our DUI lawyers in Los Angeles are standing by to offer you a FREE initial case evaluation, so contact us now.
+Our DUI law team in Los Angeles is standing by to offer you a free consultation, so call us now, then visit our FAQ page to learn more.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form